 The IRS treats single-member LLCs as "disregarded entities" by default, meaning they undergo pass-through taxation.

-With pass-through taxation, the company's profits pass through to its members to be reported on their personal tax returns rather than being taxed at the corporate level.
+With pass-through taxation, the company's profits from business income pass through to its members to be reported on their personal tax returns rather than being taxed at the corporate level.
 All profits are only taxed once at the owner's individual income tax rate.
+Thus the LLC is a disregarded entity, taxed like a sole proprietorship.

 SMLLCs and Self-Employment Tax